hguthrie/hguthrie/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📚 I am happy to attend major planning and brainstorming events, but I prefer to work in my office surrounded by books, writing tools, and my 🐩 sidekick.
+- 📚 I am happy to attend major planning and brainstorming events, but

 -->